FractalBlocks/Fractal.js/docs/ARCHITECTURE.md

 Modules are computing units that can have any size and be composed on many other modules (thus, fractal).
 Each module has three parts:

 - State ->  An object whose structure stores _data_.
 The state is initialized by the `init` function.
+Initial state should be meaningful beacuse models all the state, think in initial state like a typed model (we call initial states Models).

 - Processing -> Is the way in which the application transforms data and reacts to events.
 Here we have two types of functions:
   - Inputs -> Are used to react to events.
 These functions transform data and return a list of Action and/or Task structures with the transformed data, this list is dispatched to the corresponding Action Updates and Task Handlers by Fractal.
   - Actions -> Are functions that modify the state.
 An Action has three parts: a name, data related to it and a `transform` function (also called `update` in Model View Update pattern).
 Think of Actions as the callbacks for those events which actually modify the state and that can trigger a recurrent recomputation througout the unidirectional architecture.

 - Communications -> Interaction with the "outside world".
 Here we have again, two types of functions:
   - Interfaces -> Are functions that depend on the state, there are many types of interfaces (e.g. Views).
 Every state change causes a recomputation of all interfaces.
-The result of an interface recomputation is passed to its parent module, eventually propagated to the main module, which passes this to a interface-specific Driver (_suggestion: Adapter?_)  (e.g. View Driver).
-Drivers interact with the outside world and perform side effects (_suggestion: cause side effects_).
+The result of an interface recomputation is passed to its parent module, eventually propagated to the main module, which passes this to a interface-specific Driver (e.g. View Driver).
+Drivers interact with the outside world and cause side effects.
 Inputs may also be subscribed to events that occur in the interface context; for example, a View interface can be subscribed to an Input (e.g. a button click event).
-Interfaces are designed for continuous communication with the outside world, via model updates or event subscriptions.
+Interfaces are designed for continuous communication with the outside world, via state updates or event subscriptions.
 The key here is that interfaces are recomputed on each state change (done by an Action) and sends data and Input subscriptions to the outside world.
 Those Inputs are triggered by events from the outside world, note that the initiative are taken out of the module.
-  - Tasks -> Are data structures (_question: so they are functions or objects?_) that have attached a name and some data.
-When dispatched, Task Handlers run specific tasks and perform (_suggesttion: cause_) a side effect using this data.
+  - Tasks -> Are functions that returns a task object.
+Task object have attached a name and some data.
+When dispatched, Task Handlers run specific tasks and perform cause a side effect using this data.
 Tasks are designed for discrete communication with the outside world.
 The key here is that the module takes the initiative, and may have incoming data in response to the Task via asynchronous callbacks.

 For each module there should be a module definition.
 Implementation is described in the following lines: